 - FedEx: You should find FedEx very similar to UPS in rates and offerings.
 They made their name in overnight shipping, though, so if it needs to get there ASAP, you may want to start with them.

-We’ll explore some specific shipping needs and how they relate to the various providers, but every shipper and shipment is unique, so make sure to use software like SendPro Online to lock down the right deal for you.
+We’ll explore some specific shipping needs and how they relate to the various providers, but every shipper and shipment is unique, so make sure to use a shipping software like PitneyShip to lock down the right deal for you.

 How urgent is your shipment?